jubinmj5/hibiscus-docs/src/guide/architecture/apisix.md

 ---
 # API SIX

 Apache [APISIX](https://apisix.apache.org) is the Api Gateway using in the project for routing traffic from different services, load balancing, user authentications and more.
-For development purpose we can use the docker [example](https://github.com/apache/apisix-docker/tree/master/example) provided by apisix.
+For development purpose, the docker [example](https://github.com/apache/apisix-docker/tree/master/example) provided by apisix can be used.

-Once APISIX is up and running we can use the [APISIX Dashboard](https://apisix.apache.org/docs/dashboard/USER_GUIDE/) for configuring the API Gateway as of now.
+Once APISIX is up and running, the [APISIX Dashboard](https://apisix.apache.org/docs/dashboard/USER_GUIDE/) can be used for configuring the API Gateway as of now.

 ## Upstream

 The upstream list contains the created upstream services (i.e., backend services) and allows load balancing and health checking of multiple target nodes of the upstream services.

-We can user APISIX Dashboard to configure upstreams
+APISIX Dashboard can be used to configure upstreams

 * Goto Upstreams menu and click on create